Sourdough Glossary: 60+ Sourdough Terms and Definitions Explained

 Kahm Yeast

-If you notice a white film forming on the surface of your ferment, it’s more than likely kahm yeast – which is generally harmless but tastes terrible.
-A bad kahm yeast infection will actually look like ramen noodles!
+If you notice a white film forming on the surface of your starter that looks wrinkled or ramen noodle like, it’s probably kahm yeast- which is generally harmless but tastes terrible.

 The presence of kahm yeast will probably affect the outcome of your ferment.
 While it may be tempting to try and salvage, it's generally not worth the risk.
 Starting over may seem like a pain, but it's better than ending up with a batch that has poor flavor or outcomes.